Create GIF from Video Online

 Features

-Convert MP4, WebM, and MOV to animated GIF with palette optimization Visual filmstrip timeline — drag handles to select the exact clip range up to 60 seconds Adjustable frame rate (10–25 FPS) and output width (320–640 px) with Lanczos scaling Three quality presets with Bayer dithering for smooth color gradients
+Convert popular video formats to high-quality animation with palette optimization Visual filmstrip timeline — drag handles to select the exact clip range up to 60 seconds Adjustable frame rate (10–25 FPS) and output width (320–640 px) with Lanczos scaling Three quality presets with Bayer dithering for smooth color gradients

 Frequently Asked Questions